-I joined LinkedIn in May of 2005, when it was still invite-only.
-My friend Steve Purcelli, got me in.
-When I first joined, I wasn’t so sure about if another social network would catch on.
+I first joined LinkedIn in May of 2005 through my friend Steve Purcelli, when it was still invite-only.
+When I joined, I wasn’t sure another social network would catch on.

-2,192 connections and nearly 17 years later, I can say for sure that LinkedIn had a significant impact on my career.
+2,192 connections and nearly 17 years later, I can confidently say that LinkedIn has had a significant impact on my career.

 That doesn’t mean I think LinkedIn is perfect.
-After joining Connect The Dots and using our platform, I started to notice some pretty clear differences between what each of the two apps could tell me about my professional relationships.
+After joining Connect The Dots and using our platform, I started to notice some pretty clear differences between the two apps and what they could tell me about my professional relationships.

-So I thought it would be interesting to do a little analysis and see how they compare.
+So I thought it would be interesting to do a little analysis to see how they compare.

 Here’s how it went down.

-I used a little-known LinkedIn feature that allows you to export your connections and downloaded a CSV file.
+First, I used a little-known LinkedIn feature that allowed me to export my connections and download them into a CSV file.
 Then, I went through the data line by line, and scored my relationships using the same breakdown Connect The Dots uses: strong, familiar, weak, and unknown.

 With Connect The Dots, I didn’t need to download or manually score anything because the platform automatically analyzes data from a rich source—my “email social network.”
-Between my personal Gmail and an old Hotmail account I’ve got 20 years of history.
-And I’ve got two work accounts connected.
+Between my personal Gmail and an old Hotmail account, I’ve got 20 years of history.
+I’ve also connected multiple work email accounts.
 All this data has been deduped, augmented, scored, and double-checked by me.

 As this scoreboard shows, Connect The Dots outperformed LinkedIn on every level.
 When I looked closer at the data, three things jumped out at me.

 Everyone has their own take on what invites they accept on LinkedIn.
-My rule is that if I've met someone in person or over a video call, I’ll accept the invitation.
-Over the years, a lot of one-time meetings have faded from memory, to the point where they’re now unfamiliar and it’s hard for me to recall how I know them.
-When I put my LinkedIn data under the microscope, it turned out that I have more that 1,400 connections I don’t really know.
+My rule is that if I've met someone in-person or over a video call, I’ll accept the invitation.
+Over the years, a lot of one-time meetings have faded from my memory, to the point where those contacts are now unfamiliar and it’s hard for me to recall how we may have met.
+When I analyzed my LinkedIn data, I realized that I have more that 1,400 connections I don’t really know.

 Connect The Dots indicates the strength of each relationship by the frequency and duration of your communications with a person.
-If you’ve emailed someone a lot, over a long period of time, they show up as a strong relationship.
+If you’ve emailed someone a lot and over a long period of time, they show up as a strong relationship.

-When I compared my strong and familiar relationships in Connect The Dots with my strong and familiar relationships on LinkedIn, I saw that LinkedIn failed to reflect 31.9% of them.
-Apparently, I’ve got a lot of close contacts I’ve never connected with on LinkedIn.
-Maybe I forgot to send an invite or they didn’t accept mine.
-Or in some cases it’s because they’re not on LinkedIn at all.
+When I compared my strong and familiar relationships in Connect The Dots with my strong and familiar relationships on LinkedIn, I saw that LinkedIn missed 32% of them.
+Apparently, I have a lot of close contacts I’ve never connected with on LinkedIn.
+Maybe I forgot to send an invite, or they didn’t accept mine. or in some cases, they may not be on LinkedIn at all.

-The final row on my chart comparing Connect The Dots and LinkedIn shows where the gap between the two platforms gets a lot wider.
+The final row on my chart comparing Connect The Dots and LinkedIn shows where the gap between the two platforms gets even wider.
 When I connect with someone on Connect The Dots, I can see a list of their relationships, sorted by strength, so it’s very easy to see who my friends and colleagues know best.
-And because I’ve been on the platform for a while, my network of potential connections has grown a lot.
+Because I’ve been on the platform for a while, my network of potential connections has grown a lot.

 There are more than 125,000 people I could get introduced to through Connect The Dots!
 LinkedIn does show you who your connections know, but it gives no information about how well people know each other.
 And as my own LinkedIn data shows, that’s a problem if you want to ask for insight about or an introduction to a person from one of his or her LinkedIn connections.

 Everything I’m saying in this post is not to devalue LinkedIn.
 It’s a highly valuable platform that I check a few times a day.
-But I do think LinkedIn can be a lot more powerful and useful when combined with a network intelligence platform like Connect The Dots.
-That’s a big reason why we created our Chrome plugin, which allows you to overlay our platform on LinkedIn.
-You can look at any individual or company profile, see your best connections to that person or business, and find the best inroad to make contact.
+But I do think LinkedIn can be a lot more powerful when combined with a network intelligence platform like Connect The Dots.
+For that reason, we created our Chrome plugin, which allows you to overlay our platform on LinkedIn.
+You can look at any individual or company profile, see your best connections to that person or business, and find the best path in.
 It’s a huge boost to any networking or prospecting effort.